By Laurie Chong

 “Previous CPEs have rarely been demonstrated to have high photothermal conversion efficiency,” said Liu.
 “Our newly designed iAQM motif is intrinsically ionic, and once incorporated into polymer, it gives rise to CPEs with the right absorption characteristics for efficient photothermal conversion.
 The charges in CPEs make them more soluble in polar solvents and thus more biologically relevant since it could be tailored to bind to specific proteins or cells.”

-The researchers tested their polymer on cultures of Staphylococcus aureus, a model system with relevance to antibiotic-resistant bacterial infection, and found that cultures treated with the iAQM polymer that were then irradiated with 808 nm light resulted in a 95% reduction in the bacterial colony count, compared to 30% treated with the polymer alone and 10% when only irradiated.
+The researchers also tested their polymer on cultures of Staphylococcus aureus, a model system with relevance to antibiotic-resistant bacterial infection, and found that cultures treated with the iAQM polymer that were then irradiated with 808 nm light resulted in a 95% reduction in the bacterial colony count, compared to 30% treated with the polymer alone and 10% when only irradiated.

 The results show that the researchers’ method of making CPEs is a promising way to make functional ionic organic semiconductors with useful properties, and that iAQM-based CPEs in particular are potent photothermal antibacterial agents.